Falcion/Patternugit/docs/markdown/community/HOW_TO_CONTRIBUTE.md

 > 😇 *"X doesn't happen when I do Y"*
 >
-> 😢 *“X is broken!
-Please fix it.”*
+> 😢 *"X is broken!
+Please fix it."*

 **Do your homework beforehand.** It's OK not to know things, but show that you tried.
-Before asking for help, be sure to check a project's README, documentation, issues (open or closed), mailing list, and search the internet for an answer.
+Before asking for help, be sure to check a project's readme, documentation, issues (open or closed), mailing list, and search the internet for an answer.
 People will appreciate it when you demonstrate that you're trying to learn.

-> 😇 *“I’m not sure how to implement X. I checked the help docs and didn’t find any mentions.”*
+> 😇 *"I'm not sure how to implement X. I checked the help docs and didn't find any mentions."*
 >
-> 😢 *“How do I X?”*
+> 😢 *"How do I X?"*

 **Keep requests short and direct.** Much like sending an email, every contribution, no matter how simple or helpful, requires someone else's review.
 Many projects have